Lakshya5025/TODO_app/readme.md

+Of course, here is a generated readme.md file for your Todo App.

 # **Todo App API**

 A simple and efficient Node.js application for managing your daily tasks.
 This backend service allows you to create an account, log in, and manage your to-do list with ease.